 What a great adventure it has been!
-From 2006 to 2016, we have bred, foaled and raised around 20 foals of the utmost quality, before retiring after a desatrous foaling season.
-Our broodmare band was constituted of high quality mares, some imported from Germany, and - in the last years - all approved for breeding with the Hanoverian Verband and/or the Oldenburg Verband.
-They were all free of vice or bad habit, and all good mothers, passing to their offspring their good character and temperament.
+From 2006 to 2016, we have bred, foaled and raised around 20 foals of the utmost quality, before retiring after a desastrous foaling season.
+Our broodmare band was constituted of high quality mares, some imported from Germany, and - for the last years - all approved for breeding with the Hanoverian Verband and/or the Oldenburg Verband.
+They were all free of vice or any bad habit, and all good mothers, passing to their offspring their good character and temperament.

 We won't have anymore horses or foals for sale, but we are happy to share with you our references about the best Hanoverian and German Oldenburg breeders around North America.

 Visit us on facebook to be informed of our latest news and to catch some candid moments of our day-to-day life at EdA.
 Oh!
 And don't forget to Like our farm!
 Many pages of the website are still unavailable in the english version.
 We thank you for your comprehension, and if you have any question, feel very welcome to contact us.